Always Wanted a Lighthouse? US Is Giving Some Away, Selling Others at Auction

 They include the 34-foot (10.4-meter) tall Plymouth/Gurnet Light in Massachusetts.
 The octagonal wooden structure dates to 1842, although a lighthouse has been at the site since 1768.
 A previous beacon at the site was staffed by America’s first female lighthouse keeper.

-Kelly’s personal favorite is Warwick Neck Light, in Warwick, R.I.
+Kelly's personal favorite is Warwick Neck Light, in Warwick, Rhode Island.
 The 51-foot (15.5-meter) tall lighthouse that dates to 1827 was an important navigation tool for mariners making their way to Providence.

 “Warwick Neck is really at quite a prominent location up on a cliff overlooking Narragansett Bay," he said.
 “That’s probably one that I would say that has a real ‘Wow' factor when you get out and look at it."

-The other lighthouses being offered at no cost are Lynde Point Lighthouse in Old Saybrook, Conn.; Nobska Lighthouse in Falmouth, Mass.; Little Mark Island and Monument in Harpswell, Maine; and Erie Harbor North Pier Lighthouse in Pennsylvania.
+The other lighthouses being offered at no cost are Lynde Point Lighthouse in Old Saybrook, Connecticut; Nobska Lighthouse in Falmouth, Massachusetts; Little Mark Island and Monument in Harpswell, Maine; and Erie Harbor North Pier Lighthouse in Pennsylvania.

 Some are already maintained by nonprofits, and those agencies will have the opportunity to apply to continue doing do, Kelly said.